MSIS Density Models

 Then ensure that "MSIS-2000", "MSIS-90", or "MSIS-86" is selected in the Density Model drop-down menu.

 To enable MSIS atmospheric density modeling via FreeFlyer script, use the following syntax:

-By default, FreeFlyer uses the "Jacchia.dat" data file for atmospheric modeling, but this file will NOT work with the MSIS models.
-You must specify a different file using the "Solar Flux Predictor File" file browser shown in the image above or via FreeFlyer script using this syntax:
+By default, FreeFlyer uses the "solar_flux_cssi_space_weather.txt" data file for MSIS atmospheric modeling, but you can specify a different file using the "Solar Flux Predictor File" file browser shown in the image above or via FreeFlyer script using this syntax:

 •ForceModel Properties and Methods